Myers-web/MyersSportsMedicine/content/the-shoulder/frozen-shoulder-symptoms.md

 medical problem diagnosed properly by a doctor.
 There are different causes of frozen shoulders.

+{{% image-right "Frozen Shoulder Treatments" "images/the-shoulder/frozen-shoulder-treatments.gif" %}}

-## Common frozen shoulder symptoms:
+## Common Frozen Shoulder Symptoms:
 * Limited and restricted movement of the shoulder
 * Shoulder pain.
 This is usually a dull aching pain that constantly is there
 * Trouble sleeping on the shoulder due to pain